jacksonlevine/apiCalls/README.md

 # License:

-Copyright © Jackson Levine 2023
+Copyright © Jackson Levine and Brishna Bakshev 2023

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.